An exponentially-growing family of universal quantum circuits: Introduction

 \item Strongly-parameterised QNNs have a vanishing variance of gradient which decreases exponentially with the number of qubits~\cite{bp}.
-This means that for a large number of qubits if one were to initialize her QNN randomly, they will encounter a barren plateau.
-This happens because the expectation value of the derivative of the loss function with respect to each variable for any well-parameterized quantum circuit is zero, and its variance decreases exponentially with the number of qubits.
-Mitigation methods have been suggested in \cite{bp-mit1,bp-mit2}, and most notably in \cite{log-nobp} it was shown that by relaxing the well-parameterized constrain to only include a logarithmically growing circuit depth with the number of qubits in the system and use local measurements, the circuit is guaranteed to evade barren plateaus. \cite{bp-zx} developed a platform based on ZX-calculus\footnote{A graphical language, based on tensor networks, to analyze quantum circuits\cite{zx1}.} to explore which QNN architectures are affected by the barren plateau phenomenon and found that strongly-entangling, hardware efficient circuits suffer from them.
-In contrast with the previously-mentioned cases of barren plateaus, the latter is not noise-induced and thus this is a problem that needs to be addressed even in the fault-tolerant future of quantum computing. \end{itemize}
+This means that for a large number of qubits if one initialises her QNN randomly, they will encounter a barren plateau.
+This happens because the expectation value of the derivative of the loss function with respect to each variable for any well-parameterised quantum circuit is zero, and its variance decreases exponentially with the number of qubits.
+Mitigation methods have been suggested in \cite{bp-mit1,bp-mit2}, and most notably in \cite{log-nobp}, it was shown that by relaxing the well-parameterised constrain to only include a logarithmically growing circuit depth with the number of qubits in the system and use local measurements, the circuit is guaranteed to evade barren plateaus. \cite{bp-zx} developed a platform based on ZX-calculus\footnote{A graphical language, based on tensor networks, to analyze quantum circuits\cite{zx1}.} to explore which QNN architectures are affected by the barren plateau phenomenon and found that strongly-entangling, hardware efficient circuits suffer from them.
+In contrast with the previously-mentioned cases of barren plateaus, the latter is not noise-induced.
+Thus, this problem must be addressed even in the fault-tolerant future of quantum computing. \end{itemize}

-Therefore, the practicing QML scientist is limited in choosing her QNN architectures for general data science problems: they need to be shallow or employ only a few qubits.